'Britain's most vile and sordid secret': Fox cubbing

 "Cubbing represents a particularly vicious form of animal abuse," Robert Pownall of the NGO Protect the Wild told Euronews.
 "It involves training young hounds to kill foxes by targeting their cubs, as dogs do not naturally possess the instinct to kill foxes."

-Instead of being chased - like in regular hunts - cubs are hemmed into small woods and prevented by escaping from a pack of hounds, which scares them back if they try to flee.
+Instead of being chased - like in regular hunts - cubs are hemmed into small woods and prevented from escaping by a pack of hounds, which scare them back if they try to flee.

 “If you thought using a pack of hounds to chase and kill a terrified fox was bad enough, imagine doing the same to a cub, barely days into life," Pownall said.
 “This is one of Britain’s most vile and sordid secrets.
 It is Britain’s most shameful ‘tradition’ that still goes on and nothing is being done about it.”